• Skip to primary navigation

 • 1/4 teaspoon baking soda

-• 4 tablespoons chilled butter, cut into small pieces
+• 4 tablespoons unsalted butter (chilled and cut into small pieces)

 Instructions

-3. Using a pastry cutter, a fork, or your hands, cut in the butter until the pieces are VERY small–almost unnoticeable.
+3. Cut In Butter: Using a pastry cutter, fork, or your hands, cut in the butter until the pieces are VERY small – almost unnoticeable.

-4. Add in the cheese and toss well.
+4. Cheese: Add in the cheese and toss well.

-5. Stir in the buttermilk and sour cream just until moist.
+5. Wet: Add buttermilk and sour cream.
+Gently stir just until the dough comes together.
 Do not overmix.

 Notes/Tips